bitegarden/bitegarden.github.io/_posts/2024-05-14-new-sonarqube-control-center-version-1-1_en.md

 cover: /img/posts/2024-05-14-new-sonarqube-control-center-version-1-1_ENG.png
 ---

-We are excited to announce a new version of Control Center for SonarQube™
+We are excited to announce a new version of Control Center for SonarQube&trade;

 <h2>What is Control Center for SonarQube?</h2>